Mindgreppers/lifemaker_web/content/_index.md

 ---

 ### Undivided Humanity.
 Thriving family.
 Holistic order.
-> Lifemaker is a collective way of life for Good; in co-existence.
-It is a holistic solution to all personal, social and environmental problems, in a human (family) centric approach.
-We are evolving a standard package for families, for education, enlightenment, health and co-living.
+> Lifemaker is an experiment, for all round good and justful co-existence on Earth.
+We wish unstoppable happiness in continuity for all human beings.
+We are developing a holistic solution to all personal, social and environmental problems as a team.
+We believe a family is the building block of society.
+Hence we are aiming at families and evolving a standard package for their health, nutrition, education & enlightened co-living.
 This replicable and scalable blueprint can be adopted and verified by families, their neighborhood and all Humanity, all across the world.
+We are thankful to all relegions, messengers, philosophers, teachers, scientists and social reformers, for their work towards upliftment of humanity.
+We wish to complete their work for success and make them proud.

 ## A friendly Lifeline is here for you

-*Interested?
-You can ask us anything.
-And we shall together explore and investigate.*
+*Have a question?
+Facing any personal, familial or social issue?
+You can ask us or discuss with us anything relevant to Life.
+We shall together investigate how to solve your challenge.*

-No matter what is your question, need or suggestion, we will love to hear from you.
 Reach out to us through [Lifeline service](/lifeline) today!
 Our forum will be up soon.

 ## Our approach